Paul Schuster Taylor: Early life

 Paul Schuster Taylor was born on June 9, 1895, in Sioux City, Iowa, to Henry Taylor and Rose Eugenia Schuster.
 He attended the University of Wisconsin, Madison.
-Taylor majored in economics and law; "the caption under his photograph in his junior yearbook was 'I can and I will."
-He obtained his master's degree from University of California Berkeley M.A in 1920 and his Ph.D. in 1922.
+Taylor majored in economics and la, where "the caption under his photograph in his junior yearbook was 'I can and I will."
+He obtained his master's degree from University of California, Berkeley in 1920 and his Ph.D. in 1922.

 Military service

-When the United States declared war in April, 1917, Taylor sought and received a commission as a 2nd lieutenant in the United States Marine Corps.
+When the United States entered into World War I, Taylor sought and received a commission as a 2nd lieutenant in the United States Marine Corps.
 He took command of the 4th Platoon, 78th Company, 2nd Battalion 6th Marines in August 1917 in Quantico, Virginia.
 He deployed to France in January, 1918, and participated in the Battle of Chateau-Thierry and the Battle of Belleau Wood.
 He was severely gassed at Belleau Wood on June 14, 1918.
 After recuperating he served as an instructor at the First Corps Schools in Gondrecourt until returning home and mustering out in 1919.

 Early career

 Taylor's research career was launched by the progressive sociologist Edith Abbott.
-As head of a Social Science Research Council project, she was looking for someone to undertake a study of the rapidly increasing Mexican migration into the United States.
-Taylor took up this task.

-From 1927 to 1930 he spent a great deal of time on the road, driving through the San Joaquin and Imperial Valleys in California, into Colorado and Texas, and as far east as Pennsylvania.
-He not only sought quantitative data on Mexican employment patterns but also learned Spanish and interviewed workers and employers.
-He documented what he encountered with photographs.
+As head of a Social Science Research Council project, she asked Taylor to undertake a study of the increasing Mexican migration into the United States.
+From 1927 to 1930, he spent a great deal of time on the road, driving through California, Colorado, and Texas, and as far east as Pennsylvania.
+He sought quantitative data on Mexican employment patterns, interviewed workers and employers, and documented what he encountered with photographs.
 He went on to spend six months in Mexico during 1931.
-"The Berkeley economics department responded to his unconventional work by denying him promotions and salary increases."
+The Berkeley economics department responded to his unconventional work by denying him promotions and salary increases.

 His approach integrated the institutional economics advocated by his professor John Commons with cultural and ethnographic matters – for example collecting Mexican corridos (popular ballads).
 He published thirteen monographs on Mexicans and Mexican-Americans.
 In this period he was the "only" Anglo scholar paying attention to Mexican immigrants and Mexican Americans.

-Taylor was awarded a Guggenheim Fellowship in 1930, using it to further his studies in Mexico for 4 months in 1931 and 2 months in 1932.
+Taylor was awarded a Guggenheim Fellowship in 1930, using it to further his studies in Mexico for four months in 1931 and two months in 1932.